This is a device that automatically froths milk for cappuccinos and lattes. Many coffee machines come with these already built in to them.

 This is simply the name of the device that moves water through the coffee maker.
 It is usually measured in watts of power.

 Coffee beans are roasted to give them their flavour and taste.
 There are many types of roast.
-You can read this article about the best roasts for coffee.

 Semi-Automatic Espresso Machine and Coffee Maker